toneloc/stable-channels/demo-script.md

 ## Actors / roles in this demo

+In this demo we'll show some interactions between LDK nodes running Stable Channels software.

 There are three actors.
 Each actor runs a Lightning Development Kit (LDK) Lightning Node.

 Each actor remains self-custodial.